 ├── format.obbak // Formatted information of the backup path

-├── rounds // Placeholder directory for Rounds
+├── rounds // Round placeholder directory

-│ └── round_d1002r1_start.obarc // Placeholder for the start of a Round
+│ └── round_d1002r1_start.obarc // Round start placeholder

-├── pieces // Placeholder directory for Pieces
+├── pieces // Piece placeholder directory

-│ ├── piece_d1002r1p1_start_20230111T193049.obarc // Placeholder for the start of a Piece, named piece_DESTID_ROUNDID_PIECEID_start_DATE
+│ ├── piece_d1002r1p1_start_20230111T193049.obarc // Piece start placeholder: piece_DESTID_ROUNDID_PIECEID_start_DATE

-│ └── piece_d1002r1p1_end_20230111T193249.obarc // Placeholder for the end of a Piece, named piece_DESTID_ROUNDID_PIECEID_end_DATE
+│ └── piece_d1002r1p1_end_20230111T193249.obarc // Piece end placeholder: piece_DESTID_ROUNDID_PIECEID_end_DATE

-└── piece_d1002r1p1 // Directory for a Piece, named piece_DESTID_ROUNDID_PIECEID
+└── piece_d1002r1p1 // Piece directory.
+Directory name format: piece_DESTID_ROUNDID_PIECEID

-├── piece_d1002r1p1_20230111T193049_20230111T193249.obarc // Records the continuous interval of the Piece
+├── piece_d1002r1p1_20230111T193049_20230111T193249.obarc // Records the continuous interval of the piece

 ├── checkpoint